jwstegemann/fritz2-docs/WebComponents.md

 abstract external class Stars : HTMLElement
 ```

+Please see the [official documentation](https://kotlinlang.org/docs/js-modules.html#apply-jsmodule-to-packages) for more details on this.

-Depending on how the component is built, you might have to register it with the browser:
+Depending on how the component is internally built, you might have to register it with the browser:

 ```kotlin
 fun main() {